carpentries-incubator/machine-learning-novice-sklearn/episodes/06-dimensionality-reduction.md

 for i in range(4):
     feature_subset.append("pixel_"+str(i)+"_4")

+# We create a discrete palette of 10 colours, and colour by the `labels` column.
+sns.pairplot(
+    seaborn_data,
+    vars=feature_subset,
-sns.pairplot(seaborn_data, vars=feature_subset, hue="labels",
+    hue="labels",
-             palette=sns.mpl_palette("Spectral", n_colors=10))
+    palette=sns.mpl_palette("Spectral", n_colors=10)
+)
 ```

 ![](fig/mnist_pairplot.png){alt='SKLearn image with highlighted pixels'}

 As we can see the dataset relations are far more complex than our previous examples.
 The histograms show that some numbers appear in those pixel positions more than others, but the `feature_vs_feature` plots are quite messy to try and decipher.
 There are gaps and patches of colour suggesting that there is some kind of structure there, but it's far harder to inspect than the penguin data.
-We can't easily see definitive clusters in our 2D representations, and we know our clustering algorithms will take a long time to try and crunch 64 dimensions at once, so let's see if we can represent our 64D data in fewer dimensions.
+We cannot easily see definitive clusters in our 2D representations, and we know our clustering algorithms will take a long time to try and crunch 64 dimensions at once, so we want to see if we can represent our 64D data in fewer dimensions.

 :::::::::::::::::::::::::